lekoala/kaly/docs/app.md

 ## Using middlewares

-Middlewares are plain PSR-15 `MiddlewareInterface` implementations, resolved from the container.
-They are not a free list though: kaly has a fixed request flow with a routing step in the middle, and a middleware is registered in one of the two bands around it.
+Middlewares are resolved from the container and are not a free list: kaly has a fixed request flow with a routing step in the middle, and a middleware is registered in one of the two bands around it.

 ```text
 incoming -> routing -> routed -> dispatcher